Stil de grain yellow: History

 For use in medieval illuminated manuscripts, the color was sold in dried sheep bladders in a liquid form that resembled a dense syrup, instead of being dried and sold as powder.

 The first recorded use of pinke as a color name in English for this yellow pigment was in 1598.
 The names stil de grain yellow and yellow madder came into use as the name for this yellow pigment in the early to mid-18th century, replacing the former name pinke.

 In the 17th century, the word pink or pinke was used to describe a yellowish pigment, which was mixed with blue colors to yield greenish colors.
 Thomas Jenner's A Book of Drawing, Limning, Washing (1652) categorizes "Pink & blew bice" amongst the greens (p.
 38), and specifies several admixtures of greenish colors made with pink—e.g. "Grasse-green is made of Pink and Bice, it is shadowed with Indigo and Pink ...
 French-green of Pink and Indico [shadowed with] Indico" (pp. 38–40).
 In William Salmon's Polygraphice (1673), "Pink yellow" is mentioned amongst the chief yellow pigments (p.
 96), and the reader is instructed to mix it with either saffron or ceruse for "sad" or "light" shades thereof, respectively (p.
 98).

 The pigment was used widely in the 18th century in France and England.
+This color is also a representation of the color of the robes worn by the Emperor of China.